Post Office Plaza

 Overall, Will County's history reflects its transition from a predominantly rural, agricultural region to a more urbanized and industrialized area, while still retaining its connections to its Native American roots and natural surroundings.

-This timeline provides a condensed summary of the historical journey of Will County, Illinois.
+This timeline provides a concise overview of the key events in the history of Will County, Illinois.

 • 1673: French explorers Louis Joliet and Father Jacques Marquette pass through the area.